Appointment of examiners

 Students who choose to submit their thesis without first informing their supervisor should note that this may result in delays in the examination process if the examiners have not yet been appointed.

-At least two examiners must be appointed, neither of whom has had any direct involvement in the student's research project.
+At least two examiners must be appointed.
 At least one examiner must be an external examiner.
 Most University staff candidates are required to have two external examiners.
 Where there is no suitably qualified member of staff other than the supervisor, two external examiners are normally appointed.
 In cases where two external examiners are appointed, departments are also asked to nominate a member of academic staff to act as internal co-ordinator and to liaise with the examiners and the student concerning the arrangements for the oral examination.
+Examiners should have no previous association with the candidate or direct involvement in their research project.

 Suitability Criteria for Appointing Examiners